cwingrav/CIModelTester/README.md

 A CodeIgniter interactive model tester web interface.
 Directly call your model functionality for testing and debugging.

 ## Usage
-Load your controller into your browser: http://<mydomain>/index.php/MyModelTester
+Load your controller into your browser: `http://<mydomain>/index.php/MyModelTester`.
+Then, click on a model and then enter parameters to pass to a method.
+NOTE: If you use proper code documentation, it even prints to comments!

 ## Installation
-* Copy modeltester.php into your CodeIgnite 'libraries' folder.
+* Copy `modeltester.php` into your CodeIgnite 'libraries' folder.
-* Create a new controller MyModelTester.php in your 'controllers' folder, passing in an array of the models you wish to test. ex "array('model1_model','model2_model')".
+* Create a new controller `MyModelTester.php` in your 'controllers' folder, passing in an array of the models you wish to test. ex "`array('model1_model','model2_model')`".
 ```
 <?php if ( ! defined('BASEPATH')) exit('No direct script access allowed');
 require_once(APPPATH.'libraries/modeltester.php');